PhilipSnows/quartz/content/Commandment 01.md

 ![600](https://i.imgur.com/T9N7SRL.png)

 ## Card Upgrade System
->“Insanity is buying cosmetics over and over and expecting to have enough resources to upgrade that one legendary card in your deck.”
+>[!quote] “Insanity is buying cosmetics over and over and expecting to have enough resources to upgrade that one legendary card in your deck.”
+>
->— Enlightened Magic Awakened Player
+>—Enlightened Magic Awakened Player

 ![600](https://i.imgur.com/TldArh9.png)